MrBollie/RME-Babyace-Pro-ALSA-Mixer-Patch/README.md

 Thanks RME for your support!

 ## Applying the patch

+*As this has been part of the mainline kernel since 2020, this shouldn't been needed anymore.*

 Patch with `patch --strip=1 < RME-Babyace-Pro-ALSA-Mixer.patch` against your kernel sources.

 Don't forget to activate the corresponding module in your config